ghungpham/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website and fully responsive website have similarities and differences.
+- Both recognize that websites are now being accessed by various types of devices with various screen resolution.
+Both want to accommodate users experience when they are being accused.
+- Adaptive use HTML, pre-selected for different devices with different screen, while information and the designs may change depended on each accessing device
+- Fully responsive websites usually have one template design that detects the device’s resolution with @media queries and sized responsively to the screen.
+Because it has only one responsive template, the content is usually the same.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the site is designed to be access in phone first, usually with tag like min-width.
+The responsive design is then scaled up with @media for desktop.
+While desktop is designed with the content in the desktop resolution first and scaled down for other devices, with tags like max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default px of web browser is often 16px, to make font-size designing more intuitive, it is scaled down to 10px, by declaring 62.5% (10/16=.625) as the default font size of the whole html page.
+Rem is root of em, which is based on html tag of now declared 10 px.
+So it’s now easier to know that if you want to use 16px, you can say 1.6rem

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a clearer and more efficient way of marking your CSS as it mimics the behavior of your HTML markup structure.
+You still write in mostly CSS, but it has structures that only appear in a preprocessor.
+Your preprocessor is then compiled by a Javascript based compiler, like Less, into normal CSS.
+It is more efficient not only in mimicking HTML nesting structure, but allow declaring reoccurring styling into variables and functions (parametric mixins ) and other behaviors, which make editing CSS much clearer and efficient.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+MY favorite concept in preprocessing is the @import function where you can divide your CSS into various pages to make editing even clearer.
+The most trouble would be just nesting into 3-4 layers, that often can make the mark-up prone to failure.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.